openlibx402/openlibx402/docs/docs/chatbot/payments.md

 The chatbot uses Solana blockchain and USDC tokens to handle payments for additional queries.
 This document explains how the payment system works and how to use it.

+## X402 Integration

+The payment system is built on the **OpenLibx402 HTTP 402 Payment Protocol**, which provides:

+- ✅ **Standardized 402 Payment Required responses** with structured payment details
+- ✅ **X-Payment-Authorization header support** for protocol compliance
+- ✅ **Payment expiration and nonce validation** for security
+- ✅ **Standardized error classes** for better error handling
+- ✅ **Query credit system** converting USDC payments into query credits

+See [OpenLibx402 Integration](../../OPENLIBX402_INTEGRATION.md) for implementation details.

 ## Payment Flow

 ### User Perspective